-MELINDA: I sort of feel like as the resident CLAMP obsessive, I should take one for the team and do some kind of comparison read with the older version.
+MJ: I sort of feel like as the resident CLAMP obsessive, I should take one for the team and do some kind of comparison read with the older version.
 Can I muster the will?
 Time will tell.

 ASH: I’m picking the omnibus up specifically because of the new translation!
 I enjoyed Wish the first time around, but I’m looking forward to my side of the pronoun wars winning this time instead of having a specific gender foisted on some of the characters.

 SEAN: J-Novel Club gives us a 2nd Arifureta Zero and a 7th Outbreak Company.

 Kodansha, print-wise, has the 3rd Sailor Moon Eternal Edition and the 30th Seven Deadly Sins.

 ASH: I’d lost track of how long Seven Deadly Sins has become!